Efficiency for Access Design Challenge Prototypes

 The Efficiency for Access Design Challenge, through funding provided by the IKEA Foundation, held two prototype funding applications windows for the participants of year 2021-2022 of the Challenge.

 Why create a prototype?

 A prototype is a simple, experimental model of a proposed solution used to test or validate ideas, design assumptions, and other aspects of its conceptualisation quickly and cheaply.
 Prototypes are not limited to functioning models.
 Examples of the many forms that prototypes can take include simple sketches or storyboards used to illustrate a proposed experiential solution or paper or digital model.

 Prototyping need not be full products: you can prototype a small part of your full solution (the digital interface of an electric cooker for example) to test that specific aspect or component.
 Developing and testing a prototyping will allow students to bring their ideas to life and test some of the assumptions that students used when going through the designing process.
 It will also be a great tool in helping students to demonstrate their concept to the judges and the audience at the Grand Final in June.

 Previous Participants' Prototypes

-Watch below a short video for a quick look at some prototypes from previous years.
+Watch below a short video for a quick overview of the prototyping opportunity.